facebook/react-native/docs/Images.md

 ## Off-thread Decoding

 Image decoding can take more than a frame-worth of time.
-This is one of the major source of frame drops on the web because decoding is done in the main thread.
+This is one of the major sources of frame drops on the web because decoding is done in the main thread.
 In React Native, image decoding is done in a different thread.
 In practice, you already need to handle the case when the image is not downloaded yet, so displaying the placeholder for a few more frames while it is decoding does not require any code change.